How to Run PPC Campaigns in Google Ads

-2. Image ads: You can create image ads either with Ad gallery templates or the best option is to upload your own custom images.
+2. Image ads: You can create image ads either with ad gallery templates or the best option is to upload your own custom images.
 For more specifications and pixel dimensions you can read this article.

-5. Video ads: The Google AdWords interface lets you run video ads on Youtube and the Display Network.
+5. Video ads: The Google Ads interface lets you run video ads on Youtube and the Display Network.
 Your potential customers can see your video ad content before, during or after their video content.
 Remember the publisher has the freedom to place ads within the video content.

 Optimizing display ads

 This is what a typical Google display ad looks like:

 Display network ads give you a little more room to be creative as they include additional formats, such as image, video and rich media types.
 To create effective display ads, make sure the image and copy are relevant, so the visitor can make a natural connection between the contents of the ad.

 Another thing to take care of in display ads is branding, make sure that your branding is on point, so when the visitors clicks through to the landing page they know they’ve come to the right page.

 This is what SEO Powersuite does with their ad and landing page.